Courses

 19. Applications of Elasticity:

-A bridge has to be designed such that it should withstand the load of the flowing traffic, the force of winds as well as its own weight.
-Likewise, in the design of buildings, usage of beams and columns is popular.
+A bridge has to be designed such that it can withstand the load of the flowing traffic, the force of winds as well as its own weight.
+Likewise, in the design of buildings, the use of beams and columns is popular.
 In both these cases, the overcoming of the problem of bending of beam under a load is of utmost priority.
 The beam must not bend too much or break.
 Now, let us consider the case of a beam loaded at the centre and supported near its ends as shown in the following diagram.

 Beam loaded at the centre